 Provision for site decommissioning and restoration costs are provided based on the present value of the estimated future expenditure to be incurred for dismantling the inactive sites.
 Significant management assumption and estimation are required in determining the discount rate and the expenditure to be incurred for dismantling each network infrastructure sites.
 Where expectations differ from the original estimates, the differences will impact the carrying amount of provision for site decommissioning and restoration costs.
-The carrying amount of provision for site decommissioning date is disclosed in Note 25.
+The carrying amount of provision for site decommissioning and restoration costs at the reporting date is disclosed in Note 25.